-What is a battery grip for Canon cameras used for.
+You're wondering what is a battery grip for Canon cameras used for.
 It's a handy accessory for digital cameras that holds one or two of the camera's regular batteries and attaches underneath a DSLR.

 See the various Canon camera grips below.
 The battery grip in this photo is the BG-E14 which works with the Canon EOS 70D.

 1. BATTERY CAPACITY.
 Double the number of photos you can take without having to change or re-charge a battery.
 If you put two fully charged camera batteries into your grip you will have twice as much power to shoot a ton pf photos or video.

 2. VERTICAL CAMERA CONTROLS.
 Battery grips come with their own camera control buttons and dials.

 The various camera buttons are positioned on the end of your in such a way that makes it very convenient to use when your camera is turned sideways for photos that are vertically oriented.

 3. BALANCE.
 There is a third benefit that many photographers talk about when discussing why they really like using their grip.
 It's the feeling of balance in your hands.
 Particularly when you have a longer, heavier lens attached to your camera.
 The weight distribution is not so front loaded when you add a grip to the bottom of your camera.

 The extra weight of having the grip on your camera counteracts the added weight of having a heavier telephoto lens attached.
 You'll like the balanced feel that results from this combination of grip and lens.
 This is more of a subjective benefit, unlike the objective power and settings controls.